ikoniqoz/nitrodocs/content/plugins/streams/entry-form.md

 When an entry form is submitted and processed successfully, you can set the form to send an email.

-The entry form email notification feature hooks into PyroCMS native email template module, so to get started, you'll need to go to <strong>Design &rarr; Email Templates</strong> and create a new template.
+The entry form email notification feature hooks into NitroCMS native email template module, so to get started, you'll need to go to <strong>Design &rarr; Email Templates</strong> and create a new template.
 Aside from all the normal variables and functions you can access in a layout, the following special email variables are available to you:

 <table cellpadding="0" cellspacing="0" class="docs_table">
 	<thead>